This is our most complete and updated guide on climate change.

 Mainly, greenhouse gases from humans are caused by the burning of fossil fuels such as coal, oil and natural gas (in that order).

-Electricity, transportation, and the industrial sector tend to be big emitters of carbon dioxide.
+Electricity production, transportation, and the industrial sector tend to be big emitters of carbon dioxide.

 Forestry is a carbon sink – which is why deforestation and land clearing can be a problem (amongst other issues like loss of biodiversity and land degradation).

-As mentioned above, each city and country might be different in terms of the greenhouse gas profile they have (i.e. which gases are emitted from which sectors in which quantities).
+As mentioned above, each city and country is different in terms of the greenhouse gas profile they have (i.e. which gases are emitted, from which sectors/industries or activities, and in which quantities).

 On the global level – you are really taking the average of all countries, so there’s limited specific information you can take from this.

-More Information About Greenhouse Gases
+More Information On Greenhouse Gases

 Read more about greenhouse gases in this guide: